kmatt/scmpuff/README.md

 > Makes working with git from the command line quicker by substituting numeric shortcuts for files.

+### This is a fork of https://github.com/mroth/scmpuff with some adjustments for Windows.
+That parent repo may be better suited for general use.

 <img width=568 src="http://f.cl.ly/items/2726271z170L2y0K3d0b/scmpuff_screenshot.png">

 **scmpuff** is a minimalistic reinterpretation of the core functionality of